 General Education Competency: Analyze and create individual and collaborative works of art, literature, and performance.

-Acquire cultural literacy and foster creative thinking by examining the visual, artistic, literary, and inventive endeavors of humankind.
-Understand histories of creative thought, nurture personal creativity, and strengthen human relationships.
-Engage with the material culture, creative productions, and humanistic traditions of diverse cultures to examine human values and life across the world.
-Understand how human innovations in the arts, sciences, and humanities have changed the world and produced the societies in which we all live, as well as how diverse communities and societies interact in order to produce new forms of knowledge and culture.

 Course Outcomes or Objectives Supporting the General Education Competency Selected:

 Students will become fluent with literary terminology and be able to apply these terms to works read in the course.